 While the peer domain is associated with a person’s chosen social circle, one’s work or school domain refers to the circumstances—and the environment’s inhabitants—to which he or she is obligated.
 A person’s demeanor at work or school is naturally going to be different from what it would be at home or with peers, and relationships with co-workers or fellow students are usually much less personal.

 A person’s work domain might have minimal influence on the development of his or her addiction, but sometimes the individual’s career is in one of a few industries in which substance abuse tends to be more common.
 In such industries—such as retail and food service—relaxed hiring procedures are a major draw to substance users who would be unable to pass drug screens, resulting in those industries containing higher rates of addiction among employees.8

 Meanwhile, the school domain of adolescents and college students can be much more significant since school environments tend to be more social and consist of very concentrated demographics.
-For both work and school domains, some of the biggest risk factors for substance abuse include the stress caused by a decrease in performance, forced participation and resistance to the commitment required by holding a job or attending school.

 The Environment and Addiction: The Community Domain

 Community is the fourth and final domain, and also happens to be another very significant potential contributor to alcoholism and drug addiction.
 The extent to which the community domain can contribute to a person becoming addicted is based on the extent of an individual’s involvement with his or her community.
 As well, communities in which very little substance abuse occurs would have very little chance of stimulating a person’s substance abuse.

 The unfortunate reality is that there are very few communities that are untouched by substance abuse.
 In areas where favorable attitudes toward alcohol and drug abuse prevail, it’s much more likely that people who maintain community involvement could eventually adopt and act on those favorable attitudes.